Institutes & Centers

 Plant Growth Center

-A teaching and research facility, the 60,000 sq. ft.
-Plant Growth Center (PGC), constructed in 1987 has 29 glasshouse rooms with 8,300 square feet of bench space that are light and temperature controlled.
+The 60,000 sq. ft.
+Plant Growth Center (PGC), constructed in 1987, has 29 glasshouse rooms with 8,300 square feet of bench space that are light- and temperature-controlled.
 It is the only bio-containment facility west of the Mississippi River for quarantining and testing insects and plant pathogens.
-The PGC contains 13 walk in growth rooms where all environment variables are computer controlled in addition to numerous growth chambers which are used for precise control of environmental variables.
+The PGC contains 13 walk-in growth rooms where environmental variables are computer controlled, and numerous growth chambers which for precise control of environmental variables.
 The insect quarantine facilities are housed in separate glasshouses and growth chambers and the plant pathogen isolation facilities have 4 glasshouse rooms of 320 sq. ft.

 Cereal Quality Lab

-The Cereal Quality Laboratory (CQL) researches the end-use properties of cereal grains.
+The Cereal Quality Laboratory researches end-use properties of cereal grains.
 Emphasis is on flour milling and bread-baking traits of hard red and hard white wheats.
-In addition, the growing interest in the use of hard white wheat for the Asian noodle market has necessitated noodle quality evaluation.
+In addition, growing interest in the use of hard white wheat for the Asian noodle market has necessitated noodle quality evaluation.
 Effects of various environmental and genetic factors are determined.
-The CQL cooperates with wheat breeders, field technicians, research center scientists, and others to ensure that high quality wheats are released and recommended by MAES.
-Additionally, the CQL is valuable in assisting with the development of new markets for Montana wheats and other small grains.
+The CQL cooperates with wheat breeders, field technicians, research center scientists and others to ensure that high quality wheats are released and recommended by MAES.
+Additionally, the CQL assists with the development of new markets for Montana wheats and other small grains.

 Schutter Diagnostic Lab

-The Schutter Diagnostic Lab provides plant pest identification, including the identification of insects, plants, plant diseases and mushrooms.
-The lab utilizes a wide range of techniques for diagnosis including visual identification, pathogen culture, microscopic identification, and biochemical detection.
-The scientists in the lab aid growers in identifying insect/plant problems and their solution; provide information on environmental and cultural conditions that cause problems; recommend cultural and management techniques to control and prevent future pest outbreaks; predict and monitor outbreaks based on samples from different areas in the state; and alert county agents and citizens to these outbreaks.
+The Schutter Lab provides plant pest identification, including the identification of insects, plants, plant diseases and mushrooms.
+The lab utilizes a range of techniques for diagnosis including visual identification, pathogen culture, microscopic identification and biochemical detection.
+Scientists aid growers in identifying problems and their solutions; provide information on environmental and cultural conditions that cause problems; recommend cultural and management techniques to control and prevent future outbreaks; predict and monitor outbreaks based on samples from different areas in the state; and alert county agents and citizens to these outbreaks.

 Montana State Seed Lab

-The Montana State Seed Lab tests seed samples for farmers, seedsmen, Montana Seed Growers Association, Montana Department of Agriculture and other agencies.
-Seed testing provides the needed information for determining the value of the seed.
+The Montana State Seed Lab tests samples for farmers, seedsmen, Montana Seed Growers Association, Montana Department of Agriculture and other agencies.
+Seed testing provides information for determining the value of the seed.
 These tests determine percentages of pure seed, other crop seed, weed seed, inert matter and germination in seeds used for planting.
-Testing seed gives the individual a broad understanding of the germination potential and possible weed contamination of a seed lot.
-By knowing the results of the tests, individuals can evaluate the potential of a seed lot before planting to ensure adequate stand and maximum yield.
-The lab is staffed with a Registered Seed Technologist, Certified Seed Analysts, and part time assistants as funded by sample fees and MAES.
+Testing seed provides a broad understanding of the germination potential and possible weed contamination of a seed lot.
+Thus, individuals can evaluate the potential of a seed lot before planting to ensure adequate stand and maximum yield.
+The lab is staffed with a Registered Seed Technologist, Certified Seed Analysts and part time assistants as funded by sample fees and MAES.

 MSU Herbarium